-What is Pouring?
+What is pouring?

 Pouring is actually a simple concept.
 It’s a way of applying paint without using brushes, knives or other application tools.
 Just grab a large container of acrylic medium and pour it out onto a surface.
 Simple?
 Yes.
 Messy?
 Yes.
 Easy?
 Often, no. Here’s some ideas about pouring to help you understand it, and get the results you want.

-How to get a surfboard finish with pouring!
+Pouring a surfboard finish